Our group obedience and manners classes are taught in a levels-style program designed with busy lifestyles and your ultimate success in mind.

 Canine Academy Level 1 Mondays or Wednesdays at 8pm.

-The next Monday series is scheduled to begin January 30th, 2017.
-The next Wednesday series is scheduled to begin January 11th, 2017.
-Registrations are currently being accepted for both classes.
+The next Monday series is scheduled to begin mid-April, 2017.
+The next Wednesday series is scheduled to begin late March, 2017.
+A weekday morning class may also begin soon.
+Registrations are currently being accepted for all classes.
+Please contact Margaret for availability.

 Canine Academy Level 2 is self-paced.
 Join anytime, Mondays or Wednesdays at 7pm.